Sznapsollo/PrivThing/README.md

 - you can add / update / encrypt / remove notes

-- PrivMatter utilizes CodeMirror for note so it nicely displays code and line numbers + has some other CodeMirror features
+- PrivThing utilizes CodeMirror for note so it nicely displays code and line numbers + has some other CodeMirror features

 - you can pick local file using Choose file field.
 It can also be encrypted file then you will be able to decrypt it with password